yxie/yxie.github.io/index.md

 * Transactions on Information Forensics and Security (TIFS)
 * Transactions on Dependable and Secure Computing (TDSC)
 * Transactions on Emerging Topics in Computing (TETC)
+* Transactions on Embedded Computing Systems (TECS)
 * Journal of Electronic Testing: Theory and Applications (JETTA)
-* Transactions on Embedded Computing Systems (TECS)
+* Journal of Hardware and Systems Security (HaSS)

 ### Conference Reviewer:
 * International Symposium on Circuits and Systems (ISCAS), 2017-2018